BHARGAVATEJABORRA/deep-learning-final-project-SP24/README.md

 # 🧠 Deep Learning Final Project – Spring 2024

-This repository showcases a comprehensive deep learning project that covers multiple computer vision tasks including classification, object detection, segmentation, and neural style transfer.
+This repository showcases a comprehensive deep learning project that covers multiple computer vision tasks including classification, object detection, and semantic segmentation.
 Models were trained and evaluated using CIFAR-10, Tiny ImageNet, ADE20K, and custom datasets.

 ---